Model selection for estimation of causal parameters: Applications

 \section{Applications}

-In this section, we discuss applications of the proposed methodology.
+In this section, we discuss applications of the proposed method.
 Compared to existing literature on model selection for causal effects, instead of selecting among nuisance parameter models, we consider shrinking between different functionals of the data generating distribution.
 As we will see, doing so can lead to drastic improvements in the mean-squared error.
 However, there is no free lunch.
 Compared to the baseline procedure, for fixed $n$, model selection can lead to increased risk in parts of the parameter space.
+Thus, in this section, we study the excess risk of the procedures across the parameter space.

-In the following we will use potential outcomes to define causal effects.
+In the following we will use potential outcomes to define causal effects \citep{rubin1974estimating,splawa1990application}.
 We are interested in the causal effect of a treatment $T \in \{0,1\}$ on an outcome $Y$.
-We use the potential outcome framework \citep{rubin1974estimating,splawa1990application}.
 Let $Y(1)$ denote the potential outcome under treatment $T=1$ and $Y(0)$ the potential outcome under treatment $T=0$.
 We assume a superpopulation model, i.e.\ $Y(1)$ and $Y(0)$ are random variables.
-In the following, the goal is to estimate the average treatment effect
+In the following, the goal is to estimate the average treatment effect within several subgroups,

 Many methods have been designed to estimate \eqref{eq:5} and these methods operate under a variety of assumptions.
 We present several applications that are based on different sets of assumptions for identifying \eqref{eq:5}.
 In each of the cases, we compare the proposed method (\ref{eq:10}, termed ``targeted selection'') with the cross-validation procedure \eqref{eq:18} and with a baseline estimator.
 The code can be found at \href{http://www.github.com/rothenhaeusler/tms}{github.com/rothenhaeusler/tms}.